 - Out of hours young people and volunteer support phone line

 - Office hours online chat and support

-- Online Wellbeing Hub.
+- Online Wellbeing Hub

-- Supportive family/leave policies.
+- Supportive family/leave policies

 - 24/7 Employee and Volunteer Assistance Programme

-- Connect Skills training portal.
+- Connect Skills training portal

-- Discount schemes e.g., Blue Light Card Scheme
+- Discount schemes eg, Blue Light Card Scheme

-The Project has applied to Cash4Kids within the period 2021-22 for help with funding for a group event for young people and their volunteers.
-The outcome is as yet unknown however it is hoped that at least 25 young people and their volunteer will be able to benefit from this opportunity if funding is granted.
+The Project has applied to Cash4Kids within the period 2022-23 for help with funding for a group event for young people and their volunteers.
+The outcome is as yet unknown however it is hoped that at least 25 young people and their volunteers will be able to benefit from this opportunity if funding is granted.

-We have recently taken part in the National Independent Visitor Network Survey 2021 and completed a Freedom of Information activity as part of the survey.
-The survey results will be made available later in the year, the focus is firmly placed on raising awareness within the sector and further afield, of the challenges that children and young people looked after face and how these challenges be addressed by everyone supporting children and young people.
+We have taken part in the National Independent Visitor Network Survey 2021 and completed a Freedom of Information activity as part of the survey.
+The survey results were circulated to commissioners, the focus was firmly placed on raising awareness within the sector and further afield, of the challenges that children and young people looked after face and how these challenges can be addressed by everyone supporting children and young people.
+Key to the work of the Network is the need for local authorities to look at extending IV service provision beyond 18 to 21 years old as a minimum.